 Deuxmoi: The Mystery Gossip Queen Exposing Celebs During the Pandemic

-She’s spilled tea on everyone from Leo to Lindsey Graham and broke the news of not one, but two sketchy celebrity diets.
+She’s dished on everyone from Vince Vaughan to Lindsey Graham.
 Meet DEUXMOI, the Instagram account you just can’t quit.

-Leonardo DiCaprio loves having sex with his headphones on.
-A Real Housewife runs a NXIVM-style diet program.
 Jay Cutler is dating “White Power Barbie.”
 Vince Vaughn is quite rude to his fans.
-And Senator Lindsey Graham goes maskless in airports.
-Or at least, that’s the juicy gossip according to Deuxmoi, a highly addictive Instagram account that’s become the go-to source for celebrity tea-spilling during the ongoing coronavirus pandemic, providing a light tonic of sorts to our daily doomscroll.
+And Sen. Lindsey Graham goes maskless in airports.
+Or at least, that’s the juicy gossip according to Deuxmoi, a highly addictive Instagram account that’s become the go-to source for celebrity rumors during the coronavirus pandemic, providing a light tonic of sorts to our daily doomscroll.

 “People are home and looking for another entertainment outlet,” the anonymous young woman in New York City who runs Deuxmoi tells The Daily Beast.
 “If there was no quarantine, it wouldn’t have grown at all.”